chef-boneyard/inspec-aws-old/README.md

 Those variables are defined in [AWS CLI Docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment)

-Now you can use `inspec exec inspec-aws`.

-Our future intent is to support an `aws` target for InSpec/Train, so you may also pass credentials `inspec exec inspec-aws -t aws://accesskey:secret@region`.

 ## Use the resources

 Since this is a InSpec resource pack, it only defines InSpec resources.
 It includes example tests only.
 You can easily use the AWS InSpec resources in your tests do the following: